Setting up a profiling session

 The settings for earlier profiling sessions are also displayed.
 To run a session with the same settings as one of these previous sessions, click .

-To run a new profiling session, click .
-On the next page, select the type of application you want to profile from the list on the left.
+To run a new profiling session, click elect the type of application you want to profile from the list on the left..
+On the next page, s

 The profiling options for the selected application type are displayed on the right of the page.